Why is my gutters algae growth

 How often should I clean my gutters?

-For minor algae buildup, you can often remove it yourself using a gutter cleaning tool and a mild detergent or vinegar solution.
-However, for more extensive algae growth or if your gutters are difficult to access, it's best to call a professional gutter cleaning service.
+Yes, you can often remove minor algae growth yourself using a gutter brush, hose, or mild detergent.
+However, for significant buildup or if the algae is difficult to remove, it's best to call a professional gutter cleaning service.

 Connect with certified professionals in your area